Braves vs. Brewers Player Props Betting Odds

 Contreras Stats

-- William Contreras has 83 hits with 18 doubles, a triple, 10 home runs, 33 walks and 38 RBI.
-He's also stolen one base.
+- William Contreras has 19 doubles, a triple, 10 home runs, 33 walks and 38 RBI (85 total hits).
+He has swiped one base.

 Contreras Recent Games